 The Chinese state apparatus is a product of the Chinese Revolution of 1949.
 This strong, well organised state, independent of imperialist influence, was able to carefully foster and protect a developing capitalist class.
 Over a few decades, it has presided over the creation of massive monopolies, both state owned and private, and a vast accumulation of capital.
 All history shows that the accumulation of economic power must express itself at a certain stage in the building of political and military power.
 At present the key nations in this region – Japan, South Korea, Vietnam, Thailand, Indonesia, Malaysia, Taiwan, the Philippines – are all American allies.
 The booming Chinese economy has made this region the key to world trade, but the USA controls the area.

 China today not only has a powerful industrial base.
 It also has a powerful army.
-And what are they doing building islands in the Pacific?
-They are doing it in order to seize control of a very important sea on which one third of the world’s trade is transported.
-The Americans are furious about this, they denounce it.
+The Americans are furious about China’s encroachments in the South China Sea and they denounce it.
+There have been several “close encounters” between US and Chinese military ships and aircraft.
 Is all this just theatre?
 The Americans send warships to sail close to these islands “to defend freedom of navigation.”
 This brings them into a very close confrontation with the Chinese.
 It probably will not lead to war, but the conflicts are real and very serious.

 With the sole exception of Japan, the biggest trade partner for all these countries is China, not the USA.
 This contradiction will intensify as time goes on, and something will have to give.
 This process has even been seen as far afield as New Zealand and the UK, traditionally staunch US allies.
 New Zealand said it would not sign the TPP trade deal if it was designed to contain and isolate China.